Pat O'Brien (actor): Warner Bros

-O'Brien has one of his best ever roles as the former street kid turned priest in Angels with Dirty Faces (1938) with Cagney.
+O'Brien had one of his best ever roles as the former street kid turned priest in Angels with Dirty Faces (1938) with Cagney.
 He was with Blondell in Off the Record (1939) and The Kid from Kokomo (1939), and co-starred with Gale Page in Indianapolis Speedway (1939).

 He went over to Paramount for The Night of Nights (1939), part of a deal in which Warners bought the rights to The Old Maid from Paramount.
 He then made Slightly Honorable (1939) for United Artists.

 Back at Warner Bros he was reunited with Cagney for The Fighting 69th (1940) then made Castle on the Hudson (1940) with Sheridan and John Garfield.
 He was a cop in 'Til We Meet Again (1940), with Cagney and Sheridan in Torrid Zone (1940).
 He co-starred with Garfield and Frances Farmer in Flowing Gold (1940).

 O'Brien was then given his best known role, as the famous University of Notre Dame football coach Knute Rockne in Knute Rockne, All American (1940).
 In the film, he gave the speech to "win just one for the Gipper," referring to recently deceased football player, George Gipp, portrayed in the film by a young Ronald Reagan.
 Reagan later used this saying as a slogan for his campaign for president in 1980.

 O'Brien was at a career peak.
 He was considered for the role of Alvin York in the film Sergeant York.
 From this high point, however, O'Brien left Warner Bros in July 1940.